 Microsoft Teams versus Zoom, that is the question.
 As companies across the world are looking for a quick and easy way to keep their teams connected during the COVID-19 pandemic and beyond, there has been a huge surge in using video conferencing and collaboration tools to allow remote work.

 Microsoft Teams and Zoom are the biggest players on the market.
 They both offer a robust solution to fuel the modern workplace and meet the demand for open communication and collaboration.

 Both platforms have experienced rapid development over the past few years, gaining an impressive number of users and enriching their solution with new features to better meet their user’s needs.

 Looking into the different features and options to select the right solution might be overwhelming.
-That is why we've put together this article and comparison table to help you streamline your decision-making process.
+That is why we’ve put together this article and a Microsoft Teams versus Zoom comparison table to help you streamline your decision-making process.